northle/docs/src/docs/tutorial/updating.md

 # CRUD Tutorial: Updating

-Previously we added a todo reading.
-Now we can update todos in our app.
+Previously we added a todo updating feature.
+Now we can add ability to delete todos in our app.

 ## Routes

-Let's define the `GET /todos/:id/edit` and `PATCH /todos/:id`:
+Let's define the `GET /todos/:id/delete` and `DELETE /todos/:id`:

 ::: code src/todos/todo.controller.ts
 ```ts